-In May 2020, following a decision of the Public Prosecutor at the Court of Benevento, 12 purification plants of Gesesa were placed under seizure with the appointment of a judicial administrator to manage them.
-Gesesa demonstrated its willingness to suffer costs for relevant purification activities.
-The Court of Benevento gave therefore its approval for the execution of these activities.
-Additionally, Gesesa had a private audit carried out with reference to other 18 purification plants managed and not subject to seizure, so as to identify any actions needed to improve purification results.
+In May 2020, following a decision by the Public Prosecutor at the Court of Benevento, 12 Gesesa purification plants were seized with the appointment of a judicial administrator.
+Gesesa has expressed its willingness to bear costs for significant purification activities.
+The Court of Benevento therefore gave its approval to carry out these activities.
+Gesesa also had a private audit carried out with reference to 18 other managed purification plants and not subjected to seizure, in order to identify any necessary actions to improve the purification results.